 The entire world was shocked when the Titanic sank in April of 1912.
-A hundred years and several movies later, we’re all still fascinated with every detail of the doomed voyage—especially the passengers.
+A hundred years and several movies later, we’re still fascinated with every detail of the doomed voyage—especially the passengers.
 We want to know who they were, where they were going, and what they did before, during, and after the disaster.

-Unfortunately, there’s no evidence that any Davenporters were on the Titanic.
+Unfortunately—or fortunately, depending on how you look at it—there’s no evidence that any Davenporters were on the Titanic.
 While our newspapers were full of news about the sinking of the unsinkable, they couldn’t provide any first-hand accounts from local residents or any local obituaries for those who didn’t make it home.

 But our Special Collections Center can provide some information about one aspect of the passengers: what they might have worn.